 While you can’t manufacture popularity, there are some steps you can take to stand out from others.

-- Be yourself: You have a unique perspective that no one else can offer.
-When you tap into that and provide that perspective to your audience, you’re creating something that’s not reproducible to others.
-Over time, you’ll hone your brand voice and your audience will know it’s you before they even see your byline.
+Anyone can Google and regurgitate their findings.
+You have a unique perspective that no one else can offer.
+Tap into that and provide that perspective to your audience.
+When you do that, you’re creating something that’s not reproducible to others.
+Over time, you’ll hone your brand voice.
+And before you know it, your audience will know it’s you before they even see your byline.

-- Be consistent: If you’re providing valuable content, that’s based on your audience’s needs, they’ll keep coming back because they want to hear more from you.
-If they come back to find silence, you risk losing what you’ve built.
-Consistency is key to keeping your audience enthralled and keeping them subscribed–figuratively and literally.
+Provide consistent valuable content based on your audience’s needs.
+If you do, they’ll keep coming back.
+And if they return to find silence, you risk losing what you’ve built.
+Consistency is key to keeping your audience enthralled and subscribed–figuratively and literally.

-- Take the time to get to know your audience: To truly provide value to your audience, you need to know them.
+To truly provide value to your audience, you need to know them.
+People love to be seen and heard.
 Do some research, and find out who the majority of your readers are.
-Create content based on that research and provide them with value.
+Spend time reading through their comments, feedback, and other points of engagement.
+Once you have absorbed the nuances of their needs, create content based on that research, and you will have lifelong customers.

 How do you know when you’re considered a thought leader?

-Maybe not in so many words, but you’ll know from questions that are asked, referrals that are sent your way.
-Another good indicator is whether your audience is sharing your content with their peers.
+Maybe not in so many words, but you’ll know from the questions people ask and referrals they send your way.
+Another good indicator is whether your audience shares your content with their peers.

 Thought leadership best practices